 In terms of athletic performance, an interesting 2009 study from Hungary showed that creatine dramatically improved the power output of highly trained elite junior swimmers, who were able to perform repeated bouts of faster sprint times and saw an increase to their anaerobic metabolism.
 (29)

-On the whole it appears that the training benefits of creatine are slightly smaller in adolescents than what we’d see in a fully grown adult, but these benefits are still very noticeable, and the main thing is it’s safe.
+On the whole it appears that the training benefits of creatine are slightly smaller in adolescents versus what we see in adults, but these benefits are still very noticeable, and the main thing is it’s safe.

-This easy misunderstanding often leads people to worry whether they need to cycle a creatine supplement in order to stay safe (i.e. two months on, one month off, like they would with certain steroids).
-This is unnecessary.
-Many athletes use creatine all year round, and studies show this is totally safe.
-Given the benefits and the proven safety of doing so, cycling off it would be akin to giving up whey protein or green vegetables for a month.
+While I’m busting myths, this steroids/creatine misconception somtimes makes people wonder if they need to cycle a creatine supplement to stay safe (i.e. two months on, one month off, like they would with certain steroids).
+The answer is no; you do not need to cycle creatine.
+Many athetes use it all year round and, considering the huge benefits it offers and the well-documented safety, cycling off it would be like quitting whey protein and vegetables for a month!
 (31)

 - Antonio J., et al. Common questions and misconceptions about creatine supplementation: what does the scientific evidence really show?
 J Int Soc Sports Nutr (2021).

 - Kutz M. R., et al. Creatine monohydrate supplementation on body weight and percent body fat.
 J Strength Cond Res (2003).

 - Bemben M. G., et al. Creatine supplementation during resistance training in college football athletes.
 Med Sci Sports Exerc (2001).

 - Antonio J., et al. The effects of pre versus post workout supplementation of creatine monohydrate on body composition and strength.
 J Int Soc Sports Nutr (2013).

 - Becque M. D., et al. Effects of oral creatine supplementation on muscular strength and body composition.
 Med Sci Sports Exerc (2000).